Chris-Data-Driver/Call-centre-Analysis/README.md

 ## Problem Statement:
 This project tends to uncover trends in the company Dataset, to help the management take data-driven decisions, the problem this project tends to answer is
+1. Services Each customer Has signed up for
+2. Customer Account Information
+3. Demographic Info about customers

 ## Skills Demonstrated:
 The skills demonstrated in this project include the excellent use of powerBI to perform